 We are proposing a rate structure change so businesses and multi-family residences are charged more fairly by volume, replacing the current flat fee that they pay.

-This proposed change will be considered by the Board of Health in April, 2014.
-If the proposal is adopted, changes to the rate would become effective January 1, 2015.
+This proposed change was presented to the Board of Health in April and will be considered for adoption in July, 2014.
+If the proposal is adopted, changes to the rate would become effective April 1, 2015.

 View our FAQs to find out more about the Program's proposal.